oxuva/long-term-tracking-benchmark/README.md

 **Note:** Development includes pre-training, validation and hyper-parameter search in addition to training.
 For example, SINT uses pre-trained weights and SiamFC is trained from scratch on ImageNet VID.
 Hence they are both in the "open" challenge.

+## 6. How to submit your tracker to the leaderboard
+- Need a paper with results on it (because we need a reference and description)
+- Do a PR
+- Does not matter if it is at the top.
+- Please do not share results post-codalab pre-pr online. (how to enforce that?)